umbraco/UmbracoDocs/umbraco-cms/fundamentals/code/debugging/logging.md

 ## Configuration

 Serilog can be configured and extended by using the .NET Core configuration such as the AppSetting.json files or environment variables.
-Info on the Serilog config [here](../../../../Reference/V9-Config/Serilog/index.md).
+For more information, see the [Serilog config](../../../reference/configuration/serilog.md) article.

 ## The logviewer dashboard

-Learn more about the [logviewer dashboard](../../../Backoffice/LogViewer/) in the backoffice and how it can be extended.
+Learn more about the [logviewer dashboard](../../backoffice/logviewer.md) in the backoffice and how it can be extended.

 ## The logviewer desktop app